jermnelson/Colorado-Springs-Friends-Meeting-Website/2016/sixth-month/MinutesForMeetingForWorshipForBusiness.md

 We reviewed several Friendly calls that had been made.

-Our next meeting will be July 5, 2016, 11:00 at Carlton Gamer's home.
+Our next meeting will be July 5, 2016, 11:00 at [Carlton Gamer][CarltonGamer]'s home.

 In the Light,

-Ann Grant Martin, Clerk of Ministry and Oversight
+[Ann Grant Martin][AnnGrantMartin], Clerk of Ministry and Oversight

 <hr>